-1. A service item is determined for the group.
+1. A service item is determined for the system entitlement.

-The service item is tested and modified for each group as required.
-The service item name corresponds to the name of the group.
-The service item is assigned to one of the default service categories.
+The service item is tested for each system entitlement and modified if required.
+The name of the service item corresponds to the name of the system entitlement.

-- The service item is modified for groups with service items. - Groups without service items are allocated new service items. - 2.
+- The service item is modified if the system entitlement has a service item. - System entitlements without a service item are allocated a new service item. - 2.
+The service item is assigned to one of the default service categories. - 3.
 An application role for product owners is determined and the service item is assigned.

-Product owners can approve requests for membership in these groups.
-By default, the group's account manager is established as product owner.
+Product owners can approve requests for membership in these system entitlements.
+By default, the account manager of a system entitlement is determined as the product owner.